-Vehicles with steering wheel buttons: the warning lamp in the instrument cluster goes out and the Distance Warning Activated message appears in the multifunction display.
+Vehicles with steering wheel buttons: the Is warning lamp in the instrument cluster flashes and the Distance warning system activated message appears in the multifunction display.
+The message then disappears and the indicator lamp sig goes out.

 Adaptive Brake Assist